If you love the idea of working overseas or as part of our Australian tourism landscape, a degree in Tourism and Events could take you anywhere.

 - 3 years full-time or part-time equivalent

-This is a unique degree that gives you the opportunity to study tourism with a focus on sustainability.
-You will explore many facets of the tourism industry including policy issues relating to tourism and events, and the planning and management of sustainably coordinated events and festivals.
+This unique major gives you the opportunity to study tourism with a focus on sustainability.
+You’ll explore policy issues relating to tourism and events, and the planning and management of sustainably coordinated events and festivals.

-You will study core units in subjects such as ‘Destination Management’ and ‘Sustainable Tourism’, and choose electives such as ‘Nature-Based Tourism’ and ‘Indigenous Tourism Issues’ and ‘Festivals and Events.’
-As part of your studies you’ll take field trips to tourism destinations, and learn to think critically and creatively, apply knowledge and information, and communicate effectively.
+- As part of your studies, you’ll take field trips to tourism destinations, and learn to think critically and creatively, apply knowledge and information, and communicate effectively.